dotnet/docfx/docs/docs/config.md

 In this example, files in the `articles` directory uses `docs` as the base URL: The `articles/getting-started/installation.md` file is accessible by the `docs/getting-started/installation.html` URL.

+## URL Redirects

+The `redirect_url` metadata is a simple way to create redirects in your documentation.
+This metadata can be added to a Markdown file in your project, and it will be used to redirect users to a new URL when they try to access the original URL:

+    ---
+    redirect_url: [new URL]
+    ---

+Replace [new URL] with the URL that you want to redirect users to.
+You can use any valid URL, including relative URLs or external URLs.

 ## Metadata

 Metadata are attributes attached to an file.
 It helps shape the look and feel of a page and provides extra context to the article.